Tykunal/kunal.cv/README.md

 # kunal.cv
-A basic portfolio website, can be accessed from the link: tykunal.github.io/kunal.cv/
+This is a basic portfolio website made with HTML(5) and Css(3).
+The website can be accessed using the following link: (https://tykunal.github.io/kunal.cv/).